redhat-openinfra-lab/openinfra-docs/docs/index.md

-# Welcome to MkDocs
+# Welcome to the Red Hat NA Solutions Specialist Architecture Lab's Documentation Site.

+This site is created using MKDocs.
 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## Commands